uvalib/drupal/themes/README.txt

+WARNING: Please don't edit the filesystem that these themes reside in if possible.
+Content from https://github.com/uvalib/drupal will overwrite when committed.
+Please make updated in the versioned repository when possible.

 Themes allow you to change the look and feel of your Drupal site.
 You can use themes contributed by others or create your own.